gokhanmeteerturk/chatfic-format/docs/README.md

 # Chatfic Format
-Chatfic Format with docs, examples and tools for conversion.

 ## 1. QUICK START
 You can start creating your chatfic stories in the "chatficbasic" format by simply following these steps: